dadelani/pii_hackhaton/README.md

 ## PII-Hackathon Reference Impelmentation

 This repository includes code for the PII Hackathon for BigScience and ASIC.
-It is based on MasakhaNER https://github.com/masakhane-io/masakhane-ner and original code by Ontocord, LLC, and other BigScience participants.
+It is based on MasakhaNER https://github.com/masakhane-io/masakhane-ner which is in turn based on https://github.com/huggingface/transformers/ and original code by Ontocord, LLC (https://github.com/ontocord).

 ++++++